 - TK (Fox), used to be the best player at St. Johns and shared a rivalry with Whiskers.

-- bigbuffalo4 (Fox), the basis behind ChuDat’s CARL tag, notable stream monster and recent up-and-comer within Queens.
+- bigbuffalo4 (Fox), the basis behind ChuDat’s CARL tag, notable stream monster and recently prominent player within Queens.

 Players Not Covered Above